-Although the FCC has not stated publicly whether it intends to issue a new rule under section 222, it has stated that it is working toward developing "a harmonized privacy framework across various services within the Commission's jurisdiction."
-I believe that the FTC's privacy policy positions have a lot to offer as the FCC considers what this harmonized framework should look like.
-First, in our landmark 2012 Privacy Report, we set out a new framework for privacy rights in the digital age.
+I believe that the FTC's privacy policy positions have a lot to offer as the FCC considers what privacy rules for ISPs should look like.
+First, in our landmark 2012 Privacy Report, the FTC set out a new framework for privacy rights in the digital age.
 The FTC's framework has three basic elements: privacy by design, effective transparency, and simplified consumer choice.
-These three elements incorporate many of the individual principles that are part of the Fair Information Practice Principles, including data minimization, data security, access, and accuracy.
-The report also contains a discussion of deidentification that has become influential in policy discussions around the world.
-More recently, the FTC also recommended practicing security by design, which includes making security part of the design of products and services; testing products for vulnerabilities before shipping or deploying them; training personnel to handle personal information properly; employing a range of security measures to establish defense-in-depth; securing device functionality as well as data; and monitoring for vulnerabilities to devices throughout their
+These three elements incorporate many of the Fair Information Practice Principles, including data minimization, data security, access, and accuracy.
+The report also contains a recommendation about deidentification that has become influential in policy discussions around the world.

-&lt;sup>23 47 U.S.C. § 222; see also Open Internet Order, supra note 1, ¶ 53-54, 462-467.
+&lt;sup>20 See 47 U.S.C. § 222; Open Internet Order, supra note 1, at ¶ 456.

-&lt;sup>24 See 47 C.F.R. part 64.2000; Open Internet Order, supra note 1, ¶ 467 (declaring forbearance from applying CPNI rules to broadband Internet access service providers).
+&lt;sup>21 47 U.S.C. § 222; see also Open Internet Order, supra note 1, ¶¶ 53-54, 462-467.